fluent-wallet/fluent-docs/eSpace/how-to/send-transactions.md

 # Send transactions

-You can send a transaction in MetaMask using the [`eth_sendTransaction`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sendtransaction) RPC method.
+You can send a transaction in Fluent using the [`eth_sendTransaction`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_sendtransaction) RPC method.